kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 A good summary is probably at least a paragraph in length.
 -->

-Currently a PodDisruptionBudget (PBD) uses individual pod replicas to count availability.
-This proposal is to allow them to treat multi-pod groups (e.g. LeaderWorkerSet replicas) as if they were pod replicas.
-We would add optional fields `replicaKey`, `replicaSizeKey`, and `replicaTotalKey` to the PDB spec.
+A PodDisruptionBudget (PBD) ensures availability of certain number pods during voluntary disruptions (node drains).
+This proposal would allow PDBs to treat a group of pods (e.g. [LeaderWorkerSet](https://github.com/kubernetes-sigs/lws) replicas) as if it were an individual pod, for the purposes of measuring availability.
+The primary change would be to the PDB spec with new optional fields `replicaKey`, `replicaSizeKey`, and `replicaTotalKey`.
+These fields will label keys for which we will read the value given in each pod.

-`replicaKey` will specify a label which whose value would identify groups of pods that should be handled together (i.e. all pods with the same value are considered one replica).
-In the example of a LeaderWorkerSet (LWS), this is `leaderworkerset.sigs.k8s.io/group-key`, as each group has a unique value which is given to all pods in the group.
+`replicaKey` will identify groups of pods that should be handled together.
+All pods with the same value for this label key are considered a single replica, and a disruption to any pod within the replica is a disruption to the replica.
+For a LeaderWorkerSet (LWS), each group has a unique ID which is given to all pods in the group as the value for label `leaderworkerset.sigs.k8s.io/group-key`.

-`replicaSizeKey` is needed to provide the size of each pod group, as it would otherwise be impossible to know there is a missing pod.
+`replicaSizeKey` is needed to provide the size of each pod group.
+Without this, we cannot detect a missing pod.
 For example, if we see 3 healthy pods but the intended group size is 4, the group should be marked unhealthy.

-`replicaTotalKey` is needed to provide the total number of desired replicas, so that we know whether a percentage-based PDB is met.
-For example, we don't know if two healthy replicas are sufficient for a PDB of `minAvailable: 50%` unless we know that the total desired replicas is <=4.
+`replicaTotalKey` is needed to provide the total number of desired replicas.
+Without this, we cannot detect a missing replica.
+For example, if we see 2 healthy replicas but the intended replica count is 5, we should consider a PDB with `minAvailable: 50%` or `maxUnavailable: 1` to be violated.

 ## Motivation